 - pay claims from January 2016 onwards

 See the water capital grants page for more information about managing an agreement or to claim a payment.

 All CSF training and advice aims to give practical and cost-effective solutions to improve water quality through:

 - farm events

 - one-to-one advice on solutions from groundwater protection to whole farm appraisals

 You need to be in one of the priority catchment areas to qualify for training and advice.
-You can see existing CSF priority catchment areas on the MAGIC website.
+Contact your Catchment Sensitive Farming officer for more information.

 Topics are tailored to the area and farming sector but include:

 - manure management